Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Results

 Consider what an asymmetry, due to an imperfection in the fabrication or in the waveguide position, will do to the attenuation.
 Figure\,\ref{fig:OnAxis_Asym_Tol} compares the attenuation of all three tri-couplers when the right-most waveguide is laterally shifted by $\pm0.1$\,\si{\um}.
 For the MMI, this shift corresponds to the input position within its broad central region, with the reciprocal output position shifted accordingly.

-For the tolerance analysis simulations, long bent waveguides were added to the tri-coupler output, in otherwise 10\,dB ($10^{-1}$) scattered light-limited simulations (just as Fig.\,\ref{fig:ScatteredLight_tricoupler_400}, to allow scattered light to disperse and to shake any uncoupled light overlapping the central output port.
-For the ideal (defect-free) designs, the attenuation remained limited by scattered light, beginning at 40\,dB~$\left(10^{-4}\right)$ (the MMI) near 1.5\,\si{\um}) and improving to between 50\,dB~$\left(10^{-5}\right)$ (the standard tri-coupler) and 60\,dB~$\left(10^{-6}\right)$ (the tapered tri-coupler) at longer wavelengths.
-Potentially, a longer bend would further decrease these values, but for starlight attenuation limitations, these bends are sufficient.
+For the tolerance analysis simulations, long bent waveguides were used after the tri-coupler's original bends.
+This allows scattered light to disperse through the simulation for a more accurate representation of the attenuation.
+For the ideal (defect-free) designs, the attenuation remained limited by scattered light, beginning at 40\,dB~$\left(10^{-4}\right)$ (the MMI) near 1.5\,\si{\um} and improving to between 50\,dB~$\left(10^{-5}\right)$ (the standard tri-coupler) and 60\,dB~$\left(10^{-6}\right)$ (the tapered tri-coupler) at longer wavelengths.

 Figure\,\ref{fig:OnAxis_Asym_Tol} shows that the MMI is the least affected by positional asymmetry, remaining below 40\,dB.
 The standard and tapered tri-coupler degrades to between 20\,dB~$\left(10^{-2}\right)$ and 30\,dB~$\left(10^{-3}\right)$.